The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Representation of general solution to the equation of RSJ model in terms of solutions to special double confluent Heun equation

-Separating its real and imaginary parts and taking into account Eq.{~}\eqref{eq:390}, one gets
+Separating its real and imaginary parts and taking into account Eq.{~}\eqref{eq:410}, one gets

-In case of given real valued function $ \varphi(t) $, the latter equation determining $ \Im\Theta $ is integrated by means of a quadrature.
+In case of a given real valued function $ \varphi(t) $, the latter equation determining $ \Im\Theta $ can be integrated by means of a quadrature.
 Then the former one is integrated by means of another quadrature.
-The integration constants are fixed making use of the initial conditions $\Re \Theta(e^{\Imi\omega t})|_{t=0}=\Re\Theta(1)=0 $, $\Im \Theta(e^{\Imi\omega t})|_{t=0}=\Im\Theta(1)=-1$ which directly follow from $\Theta$ definition \eqref{eq:380} evaluated at the point $z=1$.
-The ultimate result of integration is just the formulas \eqref{eq:410}.
+The integration constants are fixed making use of the initial conditions $\Re \Theta(e^{\Imi\omega t})|_{t=0}=\Re\Theta(1)=0 $, $\Im \Theta(e^{\Imi\omega t})|_{t=0}=\Im\Theta(1)=-1$ which follow from the $\Theta$ definition \eqref{eq:400} evaluated at the point $z=1$.
+The ultimate result of the integrations is just the formulas \eqref{eq:430}.
 The theorem proof has been accomplished. \end{proof}

-Let us note that for $t=0$ \Eqs{~}\eqref{eq:390} and \eqref{eq:370} are equivalent to the equation
+Let us note that for $t=0$ \Eqs{~}\eqref{eq:410} and \eqref{eq:390} are equivalent to the equation

-Obviously, it is solvable with respect to the angular parameter $\alpha$ for any given real $\varphi(0)$ (recall that the values of the functions $ E_{\{ \pm\}} $ are real in case of real argument).
-Conversely, for any $\alpha \in[0,2\pi)$ some ``initial data'' $\varphi_0=\varphi(0)\in[0,2\pi)$ obeying Eq.{~}\eqref{eq:480} can be found.
-We obtain, therefore, the following \begin{corollary} \Eqs{}~\eqref{eq:390}, \eqref{eq:370} enable one to obtain any solution to Eq.{~}\eqref{eq:050}, representing it in terms of solutions to Eq.{~}\eqref{eq:020}. \end{corollary}
+Obviously, it is solvable with respect to the angular parameter $\alpha$ for any given real $\varphi(0)$ (recall that the values of the functions $ \EEpm{\pm} $ are real when their argument is real and $ \EEpm{\pm}(1)\not=0$).
+Conversely, for any $\alpha \in[0,2\pi)$ some ``initial data'' $\varphi_0=\varphi(0)\in[0,2\pi)$ obeying Eq.{~}\eqref{eq:500} can be found.
+We obtain, therefore, the following \begin{corollary} \Eqs{}~\eqref{eq:410}, \eqref{eq:390} enable one to obtain any solution to Eq.{~}\eqref{eq:010}, representing it in terms of solutions to Eq.{~}\eqref{eq:050}. \end{corollary}

-\section{Conclusion}
+\section{{\sc Conclusion }}

-Resuming, we have shown that any solution to Eq.{~}\eqref{eq:050} can be converted to solutions to Eq.{~}\eqref{eq:020} by means of a quadrature and analytic continuation of two real analytic functions (theorem \ref{t:010}).
-Moreover, in a generic case, a basis of the solutions space of Eq.{~}\eqref{eq:020} is then produced which is constituted by the eigenfunctions of the operator $\opC $ (defined by Eq.{~}\eqref{eq:010}) and these are real (theorem \ref{t:030}).
+We have here shown that any solution to the equation \eqref{eq:010}, utilized for the modeling of dynamics of a Josephson junction, can be converted to solutions to Eq.{~}\eqref{eq:050} by means of a quadrature and analytic continuation of two real analytic functions (theorem \ref{t:010}).
+Moreover, in a generic case, a basis of the space of solutions to Eq.{~}\eqref{eq:050} can then be produced and it is constituted by the eigenfunctions of the operator $\opC $ (defined by Eq.{~}\eqref{eq:030}); moreover, these are real (self-conjugated, see theorem \ref{t:030}).